nstepien/gulp-brotli/README.md

 npm install gulp-brotli
 ```

-## Options

-### options `Object`
+### Options

-Object that is passed on to [iltorb](https://github.com/MayhemYDG/iltorb#brotliparams).
+You can specify an optional `options` object that is passed on to [iltorb](https://github.com/MayhemYDG/iltorb#brotliparams) for compression, and accepts an additional property:

-Besides the options for [iltorb](https://github.com/MayhemYDG/iltorb#brotliparams) the following properties can be set on the options object.

 #### extension `String`

-Appends a given extension to the filename.
 Defaults to `br`.
 Should not include a starting dot.

-## Examples
+---

 ### compress([options])

 #### Default compression

-Output files have the `.br` extension.
+Output files will have the `.br` extension.

 ```javascript
 var gulp   = require('gulp');